Farm Newsletter June 12, 2018

 As is often the case the scallions are a little small, the radishes and turnips might be a little big, and overall it’s looking like a beautiful harvest!
 Our favorites in the kitchen this past week have been kale, boc choi, scallions and cilantro (and soy sauce!!!)
 It’s just so darn good to have fresh hearty greens, and herbs, again!

 After a few weeks of salad, sandwich and stir-fry fixings, we’ll start having beets, carrots, broccoli, summer squash, cucumbers, and cabbage.
 Though the squash could trickle in next week and the cukes are flowering right now, most of those crops look aeons away, but fortunately plants move fast at solstice time.
 Sometime in later July the tomatoes start trickling in, along with peppers and eggplant.
 By August we hope to be swimming in the unbeatable mix of juicy and delicious warm-weather fruits and veggies.
 We often wish it would start right now, but spring and early summer eating is simply lighter and just as satisfying!

 What’s for U-Pick?

-The trick to picking strawberries in such crowded plants is to wave your hands around to find the berries, brushing the leaves aside to see the berries.
+One of the plantings has very bushy plants with lots of berries hiding underneath — The trick to picking strawberries in such crowded plants is to wave your hands around to find the berries, brushing the leaves aside to see the berries.